jaspector

 Contact department for current hours

-Typical inspection sequence: Typical sequence: foundation/footings, framing, plumbing rough and final, electrical rough and final, mechanical/HVAC, final inspection.
+Typical sequence: Typical sequence: foundation/footings, framing, plumbing rough and final, electrical rough and final, mechanical/HVAC, final inspection.
 City inspector conducts inspections.

-Do I need a building permit in Sun Valley, ID?
+01 Do I need a building permit in Sun Valley, ID?

 A building permit is required for all construction within the City of Sun Valley.

-How much does a building permit cost in Sun Valley, ID?
+02 How much does a building permit cost in Sun Valley, ID?

+Building permit fees in Sun Valley, ID are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Based on total construction value using fee schedule (Table 1-A per Resolution 2020-13).

-How do I apply for a building permit in Sun Valley, ID?
+03 How do I apply for a building permit in Sun Valley, ID?

-1. Contact Community Development Department early in design process for project requirements and hillside development guidance.
+To apply for a building permit in Sun Valley, ID, follow these steps: 1.
+Contact Community Development Department early in design process for project requirements and hillside development guidance.
 2. Complete building permit application.
 3. Prepare construction plans and specifications according to 2018 IRC/IBC standards with Idaho amendments.
 4. Submit application through Accela Citizen Access online portal or in person.
 5. Community Development Department performs plan review and approval.
 6. Design review may be required in certain areas.
 7. Receive permit.
 8. Schedule required inspections with city inspector.
 9. Pass all required inspections (foundation, framing, plumbing rough and final, electrical rough and final, mechanical/HVAC, final).
 10. Obtain final inspection and Certificate of Occupancy.

-How long does it take to get a building permit in Sun Valley, ID?
+04 How long does it take to get a building permit in Sun Valley, ID?

-What work is exempt from building permits in Sun Valley, ID?
+05 What work is exempt from building permits in Sun Valley, ID?

-How do I schedule a building inspection in Sun Valley, ID?
+06 How do I schedule a building inspection in Sun Valley, ID?

-Other cities in Blaine County
+Other jurisdictions in Blaine County.

-View all Blaine County jurisdictions →
+All Blaine County jurisdictions →